krithiktoure-ctrl/exec-engine/README.md

 - Generates **TWAP** and **AC** schedules for “buy Q shares over N seconds,” with a per-second **PoV limit**.
 - Simulates execution with a lightweight impact model to get **implementation shortfall** (mean, variance) and a **certainty-equivalent** score.
 - Runs a small, chronological **backtest** so you can compare strategies across slices of the day.
-- Trains an **ML** notebook that trains three models on next-second direction for context.
+- Contains a **ML** notebook that trains three models on next-second direction for context.

 ---